dlay-io/dlay-core/readme.md

 }
 ```

-This task document says to the worker repeat a task every one month and seven days.
+The task document above says to the worker repeat this task every one month and seven days.

 ## Jobs